 Spending less time watering your plants can free up time for you to complete other landscaping tasks!
 Installing a built-in sprinkler system, laying interlock for a new patio space, or connecting a new water feature is now finally doable – and doesn’t require as much sweat!

-5. Fewer Threats
+5. Fewer Threats of Pests and Diseases

 There’s nothing worse than spending a lot of time and money planting and maintaining new gardens – then having your hard work destroyed.
 With the arrival of cooler temperatures, the risk of pest damage and common plant diseases reduces.
 The longer your plants have in the ground, the stronger they’ll be to fight these threats next spring!